tplaner/When/README.md

-##When v0.2
+##When
-Date/Calendar recursion library for PHP 5.3+
+Date/Calendar recursion library for PHP 5.2+

-by Thomas Planer
+by Thomas Planer, modified by James Paul Muir

 ---
 ###About